 The Sierra Nevada is part of the American Cordillera and is located in California and Nevada in the United States of America.
+This range is home to some of the most beautiful mountains in the United States.

 The range is well known for several of its features, including Lake Tahoe, Yosemite Valley and Mount Whitney - the highest mountain in the contiguous United States.